-Now, it doesn’t take a genius to work out that half of 490 is smaller than 251, but that’s because the numbers used are rounded to the nearest decimal point.
+Now, it doesn’t take a genius to work out that half of 490 less than 251 – this is because the numbers used are rounded to the nearest decimal point.
 The area of f/2.8 will still be exactly half of f/2.

-With the size of the aperture changing the way it does, there is a correlating effect on the exposure: the larger the aperture, the more exposed the photo will be.
+The size of a change in aperture correlates with the exposure: the larger the aperture, the more exposed the photo will be.
 The best way to demonstrate this is by taking a series of photos, keeping everything constant, with the exception of the aperture.

 A good way to see the changing size of the aperture is to look at the size of the out of focus white circle at the bottom left of the image.

 The main creative effect of aperture isn’t exposure however, but depth of field.

 Section 4 – How does aperture effect depth of field?

 Now, depth of field can be a big topic – it is a blog post in itself – but for now, I shall summarize it by saying that it is all about the distance at which the subject will stay in focus in front of and behind the main point of focus.

 Before I show you a selection of photos taken at different apertures, take a look at the diagram below which helps explain this.
 If you don’t understand exactly how this works, it doesn’t matter too much.We’ll talk about the ‘how’ another day.

 Here is an example of a photo taken at f/1.4.
 With the subject moving away from the lens, it’s easy to see the effect that the shallow DoF is having on the photo.

 The photos below are in this order: f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, f/22.
 Notice how the depth of field increases every time the aperture is decreased.